Unpacking the Secrets to Sight Word Recognition.

 Featuring Instructional Strategies and Assessment Tools that Support Struggling Readers including Advanced Phonemic Awareness Activities and Use of the Phonological Awareness Screening Test (PAST).

-This 10 hours/PDPs professional development course unpacks the process of orthographic mapping and provides educators with practical instructional strategies to build automatic word recognition skills among developing and struggling readers.
+This 10 hour/PDPs professional development course unpacks the process of orthographic mapping and provides educators with practical instructional strategies to build automatic word recognition skills among developing and struggling readers.
 The course features the research compiled and conducted by Dr. David Kilpatrick in his book Equipped for Reading Success.
 At the conclusion of the course participants will be able to:

 - Describe orthographic mapping and the role it plays in reading achievement.